bryanshumway/Chalk-Drop/README.txt

 to include pi symbol use \pi between $ ($ switches to math mode) specify seperate paragraphs by leaving an empty line between.

-For citations add \cite{(citation name)}
-For new entries add a bibtex entry to dis.bib				*current naming convention is first authors last name and year

 To add comments start a line with %.					*no midline commenting

 Start a file for each chapter.
 Use \chapter{(chapter name)} to give the chapter a name.